Non-Abelian chiral spin liquid on spin-1 kagome lattice: truncation of an exact Hamiltonian and numerical optimization: Results: truncated CFT Hamiltonian

+Equation \eqref{eq:CFTham} was constructed in \cite{nielsen2011quantum,glasser2015exact} using conformal field theory, thus we call it a ``CFT Hamiltonian'' throughout this work.
+It was also shown in \cite{glasser2015exact} that the exact ground state of \eqref{eq:CFTham} is the planar wavefunction \eqref{eq:modelstate_plane}.
+We stress that, since \eqref{eq:CFTham} is not defined on a torus, it is not a parent Hamiltonian of the torus wavefunctions \eqref{eq:modelstate}.

+It can be shown that \eqref{eq:CFTham} is equal to the planar Hamiltonian from Ref.\ \cite{greiter2014parent} (up to multiplicative and additive constants): the imaginary part of the last term of \eqref{eq:CFTham} corresponds to the triple-product term from \cite{greiter2014parent} and the real part corresponds to the other three-spin term from \cite{greiter2014parent}.
+We note that the planar Hamiltonian in \cite{greiter2014parent} was proposed as an approximate parent Hamiltonian of a planar wavefunction different from \eqref{eq:modelstate_plane}, becoming exact for an infinite system.
+In \cite{glasser2015exact}, it was shown that the true ground state of \eqref{eq:CFTham} is \eqref{eq:modelstate_plane}.
+These two results are consistent, as the planar wavefunction from \cite{greiter2014parent} approaches \eqref{eq:modelstate_plane} as $N\rightarrow \infty$.

 The Hamiltonian \eqref{eq:CFTham} has long-range terms, with coefficients depending on the system size and shape.
+Thus, it is unclear how one should wrap it around the torus if periodic boundary conditions were applied.
 To generate a local Hamiltonian depending only on the local structure of the lattice, we proceed by following the truncation procedure, devised in Ref.\ \cite{nandy2019truncation} for parent Hamiltonians of lattice Laughlin states.
 The idea is that, while in \eqref{eq:CFTham} the coefficients of the two-spin terms depend on the positions of all sites in the system, in \eqref{eq:lambda} all the coefficients depend only on the vector $z_j-z_k$ connecting the sites $j$ and $k$ on which the given term acts.
 Thus, if we want to have a result that depends only on the local environments of the involved sites, the truncation has to be performed on the level of $\Lambda_j^{a}$.

 The truncation is performed simply by substituting

 to \eqref{eq:lambda}, and in consequence to \eqref{eq:CFTham}.
 The Hamiltonian after truncation remains $SU(2)$-symmetric.